 4. Freshness, taste, and nutritional value

 Apart from having significant economic and environmental impacts, the food consumption choices we make are important for how they affect our bodies and taste buds.
 When you buy local food that is in season, you eliminate the need for early harvesting and refrigeration that occurs before a long storage and shipping process.
 The chilling process commonly used before transportation dulls the product’s flavor.
 Produce that has been prepped for long periods of storage before consumption have a significantly lower nutrition counterpart than their farm-to-table counterparts.
 The fact is that in-season produce is likely to be more ripe, taste better, and have a much higher nutritional value.
 This is extremely important for maintaining a balanced diet, which is especially important while exercising.
 Maximizing your nutritional intake after a workout is important for optimal recovery.
-I recently bought a rowing machine and have been working out regularly and find that if eat a poor quality meal after a workout I feel sore the next day.
+I recently bought a rowing machine (thanks to the team at RowingAdvisor.com) and have been working out regularly and find that if eat a poor quality meal after a workout I feel sore the next day.
 Therefore, I like to try and eat nutritionally rich food which will naturally be the food that is in season.

 Each season offers a variety of foods, and falling in tune to nature’s cycles is a great way to diversify your palate, support the local economy, reduce your carbon footprint and – of course – eat better!